sftcd/policies-consultation/Conflict-of-Interest-00.md

 |              |                   |          |

 III.
-Other activities I participate in that may be in a similar area of activity as the IAB, or other potential conflicts of interests with my IAB responsibilities:
+Other activities I participate in that may be in a similar area of activity as the IAB but that are not already visible in an IETF context, or other potential conflicts of interests with my IAB responsibilities:

 | Organization | Organization Type | Involvement |
 |--------------|-------------------|-------------|